populationgenomics/gnomad-browser/browser/about/about.md

 To read more, please see the [program website](https://www.ourdna.org.au) and the [CPG Zenodo Community](https://zenodo.org/communities/populationgenomics/records).

 The OurDNA program is overseen by the director of the Centre for Population Genomics, Daniel MacArthur.
-To learn more about program governance and institutional support, please see the information on the Centre's [Funding](##funding) and Team pages.
+To learn more about program governance and institutional support, please see the information on the Centre's Funding below and our Team page.
 <br />
 <br />